Elspeth B. Cypher: Biography

 Cypher was born in Pittsburgh, Pennsylvania, on February 26, 1959.
 She earned her Bachelor of Arts from Emerson College in 1980 and her Juris Doctor from Suffolk University Law School in 1986.
 She began her legal career as an associate with the law firm Grayer, Brown and Dilday.
 She left the firm in 1988 to become an assistant district attorney in Bristol County.
 In 1993, she became the chief of the appellate division of this office and served in this capacity until her appointment to the appeals court.

 Cypher and her wife, Sharon Levesque, live in Assonet, Massachusetts, and have one son.

 Judicial career

 Massachusetts Appeals Court

 Cypher was an associate justice on the Massachusetts Appeals Court.
-She was appointed to by Governor Paul Cellucci and took the bench on December 27, 2000.
+She was appointed by Governor Paul Cellucci and took the bench on December 27, 2000.
 She served in that capacity until her elevation to the Massachusetts Supreme Judicial Court on March 31, 2017.